oceansensing/moto/README.md

 # Motion of the Ocean (MOTO)
-#
-# julia code for learning physical oceanography
+Julia code for learning physical oceanography